Amazon deforestation 1975 to 2012

-The two images below – both acquired by the NASA’s Landsat satellite – give you the view from space of deforestation that has taken place in the Amazon rainforest in Brazil between 1975 (left) and 2012 (right).
+The two images below – both acquired by the NASA’s Landsat satellite – give you the view from space of Amazon deforestation that has taken place in the Amazon rainforest in Brazil between 1975 (left) and 2012 (right).

 Access to this remote region began with the building of a major road stretching from north to south.
 Secondary roads were then slowly cut through the dense forest at right angles to the initial road.
 Settlers cleared the area by first cutting and then burning the forest.
 As farmed lands grew larger and closer together, they began to merge into a large area of deforestation with a distinctive fishbone pattern.

 More views from space

 View from space: Greenland ice sheet gives birth to massive iceberg

 View from space: Layers of atmosphere on the horizon

 View from space: Crepuscular rays